dnxware/dnxware-org/docs/configuration/template_reference.md

 | humanizeTimestamp | number    | string  | Converts a Unix timestamp in seconds to a more readable format. |

-Humanizing functions are intended to produce reasonable output for consumption by humans, and are not guaranteed to return the same results between Prometheus versions.
+Humanizing functions are intended to produce reasonable output for consumption by humans, and are not guaranteed to return the same results between dnxware versions.

 ### Strings